 Ever since I’ve started to see the world, I’ve been addicted to multi-destination travel.
 I came to that realization after someone asked me about planning such trips.
-Practically every trip I have done has involved elements of visiting various destinations in a short period of time.
+Practically every trip I have done has involved visiting various destinations in a short period of time.
 If that sounds overwhelming to you, don’t worry.
 I got your back!
 Multi-destination travel planning is fun and easy.

 Why choose multi-destination travel

 Unless you are a full-time traveller, you probably have a set amount of vacation days to use each year.
 This was us for pretty much most of our adult lives.
 We had between two to three weeks of vacation that we could take and wanted to make the best of it.
 Choosing multi-destinations – by that, I mean different cities and countries, not out-of-town trips – made the most sense.